KEINOS/Practice_GitHub_Action-PHP_BOX3/README.md

 2. Checkouts the repo.
 3. Sets up the following PHP.
     - v7.2, v7.3 and v7.4
-4. Installs dependencies of the sample script with composer.
+4. Installs dependencies of the sample script via composer.
-5. Compiles the sample script to a phar file with [Box3](https://github.com/humbug/box).
+5. Compiles the sample script to a Phar file with [Box3](https://github.com/humbug/box).
     - Compile command: `composer compile` (See: Notes)
     - Output file: `./bin/sample`
 6. Runs the compiled phar file using runtime.